-- The relevant details shall first be presented to the course professor. - If the charge is deemed credible, the professor shall contact the student and request an explanation. - After communicating with the student, the professor may do any one or more of the following: - Accept the student's explanation and deem the matter closed - o Direct the student to resubmit the assignment(s) in question - Assign a failing grade for the assignment(s) in question - o Assign an appropriate final grade in the course - o Impose any other appropriate educational/academic sanction - Refer the matter to the College Dean, College Associate Dean, or other Trident designee for appropriate sanctions including but not limited to suspension and expulsion from the University. - A student may not avoid an academic integrity allegation or assigned sanction by dropping or withdrawing from a course. - Trident reserves the right to review all current and previous coursework (whether graded or ungraded) of any student found to have engaged in plagiarism.
-Where plagiarism in prior coursework is confirmed, appropriate sanctions may be applied by the College Dean or the Dean's designee.
+- The relevant details shall first be presented to the course professor. - If the charge is deemed credible, the professor shall contact the student and request an explanation. - After communicating with the student, the professor may do any one or more of the following: - Accept the student's explanation and deem the matter closed - Direct the student to resubmit the assignment(s) in question - Assign a failing grade for the assignment(s) in question - Assign an appropriate final grade in the course - o Impose any other appropriate educational/academic sanction - Refer the matter to the College Dean, College Associate Dean, or other Trident designee for appropriate sanctions including but not limited to suspension and expulsion from the University. - A student may not avoid an academic integrity allegation or assigned sanction by dropping or withdrawing from a course. - Students seeking financial aid will not satisfy the disbursement requirements by submitting plagiarized assignments. - Trident reserves the right to review all current and previous coursework (whether graded or ungraded; whether by a current student or graduate) of any student found to have engaged in plagiarism.
+Where plagiarism by a current student in prior coursework is confirmed, appropriate sanctions may be applied including but not limited to expulsion.
+Where plagiarism by a graduate is confirmed appropriate sanctions may include revocation of the degree awarded.